Atezolizumab (By injection)

 - Blurred vision, changes in vision, eye pain

-- Confusion, seizures, stiff neck, headache, fever, sleepiness, numbness, tingling, or burning pain in your hands, arms, legs, or feet
+- Confusion, seizures, stiff neck, sleepiness, numbness, tingling, or burning pain in your hands, arms, legs, or feet

-- Weakness, headache, tiredness, weight changes, feeling cold, or changes in mood or behavior
+- Headache, tiredness, weight changes, feeling cold, or changes in mood or behavior

 If you notice these less serious side effects, talk with your doctor: